Psst….(whisper) There’s something your boss doesn’t want you to know! Actually, there are 10 things your boss hopes you don’t know!

 9. Airline alliances are your friend.

-10. Transferable points-earning credit cards are better than Capital One Rewards.
+10. Transferable points-earning credit cards are better than Cash Back Rewards.

 Now that you know these 10 travel hacking secrets, share them with your friends and family.
 Quietly go about earning award travel for your vacation and smile to yourself as you submit your request for time off.
 Won’t your boss be surprised!